 - hair curl

-If you don’t take medication (propecia or minoxidil) or undergo a low level of laser therapy, you may continue to experience hair loss in non-treated areas of your scalp.
+If you don’t take medication (such as minoxidil or finasteride) or undergo a low level of laser therapy, you may continue to experience hair loss in nontreated areas of your scalp.

 It’s important to discuss the expected outcome with your surgeon and develop realistic expectations.
 Get additional information on hair transplants and their costs here.